MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Session_Configuration_Files.md

 ```

 To create a session configuration for sessions in which user can run commands,
-but not use other elements of the Windows PowerShell language, type:
+but not use other elements of the PowerShell language, type:

 ```powershell
 New-PSSessionConfigurationFile -LanguageMode NoLanguage